nonocutt/stereoDrift.github.io/README.md

 - Added ability to **record audio + SVG-based visualizations** into a video file (`.webm`)
 - Support for **manual and auto stop** of the recording session
 - Captures **live visual style updates and background colors**
-- Automatically starts recording when user clicks the start button
+- Automatically starts recording when the user clicks the start button
 - Gracefully handles unsupported file formats and prevents empty recording

 ## Original README